kncrabtree/blackchirp/README.md

 Data acquisition software for CP-FTMW spectrometers.
 Blackchirp is written to control a variety of different CP-FTMW spectrometers with versatile and configurable hardware combinations.
 At minimum, Blackchirp can function simply by connecting to a high-speed digitizer, but it also supports tunable local oscillators, delay generators, mass flow controllers, analog/digital IO boards, pressure controllers, temperature sensors, and it features a versatile chirp editor which can write chirps or chirp sequences to arbitrary waveform generators.
 FIDs and FTs are displayed for the user in real time with customizable post-processing settings, allowing a user to monitor the progress during an acquisition.
 All of Blackchirp's data is written in plain-text semicolon-delimited CSV format so that it can be readily imported into external analysis software.

+For more information about installation and usage, please see the [User Guide](https://blackchirp.readthedocs.io/en/latest/index.html).

 ## v1.0 Beta Release

 The beta version of Blackchirp v1.0 is now avaialble and recommended for general use!
 We have been using this version in my lab for about a year now without any major issues.